Hearth & Story Language Arts

 Grammar for Writers has 86 lessons, reviews, and an answer key.
 The Planner suggests completing two or three of these brief lessons a week.
 They cover grammar, punctuation, and sentence structure with many different types of exercises, including some that require writing a few sentences.
 Lots of variety keeps it interesting.

 Fifth Grade Spelling focuses on commonly misspelled words, confusing homophones, words with Greek and Latin roots, and selected words from the novels studied this year.
-Words range in difficulty in difficulty from to, too, and two through brachiosaurus, claustrophobia, and dendrophile.
+Words range in difficulty from to, too, and two through brachiosaurus, claustrophobia, and dendrophile.
 The final list throws in an unusual word just for fun, hippopotomonstrosesquippedaliophobia, telling students to look up the word’s meaning online.
 (It isn’t included in my huge Webster’s New Universal Unabridged Dictionary!)
 The 25 spelling lessons work on ten words per week with different activities for every lesson.

 Fifth Grade Poetry is used along with another file, Literary Term Flashcards.
 Students complete one lesson per week.
 The course’s 30 poems are included in the last half of the book, each on its own illustrated coloring page.
 The lessons have two parts.
 The first part guides them through reading the poem and other activities, such as reviewing the “Rhyme Scheme” flashcard and determining the rhyme scheme of the poem, pondering an idea or feeling raised by the poem, identifying poetic devices such as personification or simile, and identifying the speaker in the poem.
 The second part of the lesson is reading a brief analysis of the poem.